inderjeetSN/testRepo/Guidebook.md

 You can use the CSD 2.0 application to automate the deployment and revocation of software from a third-party software provider using the custom flows.
 Deployment and revocation is accomplished using provider-specific spoke flows, sub-flows, and actions.

-This lab guide will walk you through the process of using JAMF software provider through CSD 2.0.
+This guide will walk you through the process of using JAMF software provider through CSD 2.0.

 ### Installation: